codidact/qpixel/INSTALLATION.md

 `sudo apt install libmagick++-dev` should also work.

+For Mac with homebrew, `brew install imagemagick` .

 ### Install Libvips

 If you haven't already installed Libvips, you'll need to [install it for